Stables and Riding

 There are a selection of ponies of all shapes, sizes and scope.
 There is Guy, a beautiful piebald pony; Holly, a fiery chestnut; and Dandy, a sweet Welsh cross pony.
 Dinky, a Welsh Mountain pony, is one of the smallest but he is one of the most important.
 He is the pony the youngest girls learn to ride on; some will never have ridden before they meet him so it’s a big responsibility and one he takes very seriously.
 Dinky is a natural redhead with Celtic ancestry, so bad hair days are all too frequent.
 To avoid looking like the last of the Mohicans he patiently lets the girls brush and plait his mane and tail and in the summer months they weave daisies into his plaits.

 As well as all the riding, girls are encouraged go to the stables to groom and clean the ponies during their morning break.
-Here they will find the riding staff – Nigel, Eileen, Ruth, Amy and Charlie who will direct them.
+Here they will find the riding staff – Charley, Amy, Amelia and Hattie who will direct them.
 Nearly everybody rides at Hanford and there are many different standards and ponies to suit.

 Types of Rides

 There are different types of rides at Hanford, depending on the girl’s ability, the time of year and the weather.
-There are some wonderful hacks locally; the most popular ones have to be the rides up Hod Hill or the Early Morning Rides in the summer months.
-Hanford is also lucky to have its own indoor school with a qualified teacher who can work on the girls’ position, jumping and handling.
-Beyond the riding school is a mini cross country course which offers the more experienced rider the opportunity to take on a challenge.
+There are some wonderful hacks locally; the most popular ones have to be the rides up Hod and Hambledon Hill or the Early Morning Rides in the summer months.
+Hanford is also lucky to have its own indoor school with qualified coaches who can work on the girls’ position, jumping and handling.
+Beyond the riding school is a cross country schooling paddock which offers the more experienced rider the opportunity to take on a challenge.
 During the summer term the girls ride out in the morning before breakfast.
 These “out” rides are on the hills, never the roads.
 This is probably one of the highlights of the year at Hanford.